nzewunwagrace94/alx-system_engineering-devops/0x15-api/README.md

 All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') You must use get to access to dictionary value by key (it won’t throw an exception if the key doesn’t exist in the dictionary)
 Your code should not be executed when imported (by using if __name__ == "__main__":)

 Tasks

 0. Gather data from an API
 mandatory
-Write a Python script that, using this REST API, for a given employee ID, returns information about his/her TODO list progress.
+Write a Python script that, using this REST API [https://intranet.alxswe.com/rltoken/7cr7aLYdaWAZWBKrBKS12A], for a given employee ID, returns information about his/her TODO list progress.

 Requirements: